DiamondLovesYou/rust/README.md

   crate.
 * [ppapi-tester](https://github.com/DiamondLovesYou/rust-ppapi) - Integration
   test wrapper.
-Replaces tests at compile time with a wrapper which cross compiles your real test to PNaCl, then runs it inside an independent Chrome instance.
+Replaces tests at compile time with a wrapper which cross compiles your real test to PNaCl, then spawns Chrome to run it.
 * [pexe-runner](https://github.com/DiamondLovesYou/pexe-runner) (Linux only) -
-  Allows you to run your pexes like you would a regular binary, except under the NaCl sandbox.
+  Allows you to run your pexes like you would a regular binary, except in a NaCl sandbox.
 Ie: ```./pexe-bitcode.pexe $ARGS```.

 ## Getting help and getting involved